starydv7/Movie-Serach/README.md

 # IMDB App

-This Repository is contain the Source code of the __Movie-Rating-Application__
+This Repository is the Source code of the __Movie-Rating-Application__

 ![Home Page](/images/movie.png "Home Page")